 There are all different kinds of ways to extract CBD.

 We stand behind the CO2 extraction method.
-It seems to keeps the integrity of the plant intact while also maintaining as much plant power as possible for human consumption.
+It seems to keep the integrity of the plant intact while also maintaining as much plant power as possible for human consumption.

 We believe CO2 extraction is a clean and safe way to extract CBD from the cannabis plant.